Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 What followed was the wildest ride of her life.
 Gaoians didn’t have straight and steady spines like horses.
 They flexed more like cheetahs, and hanging on was mostly a matter of keeping her hands locked around his thick neck until her knuckles creaked, and her legs braced under her, trying to rid enough that she at least didn’t go flailing about.

 It was a pretty far going of it, but he kept to a rapid lope, lungs heaving all the way.
-When they got close enough to see the devastation…
+When they got close enough to see the devastation...

 No more pictures just yet.
 Safety first.
 He picked up the pace again, and upgraded to a dead sprint when the alarms went solid and started screaming at them.
 There, near HQ and the shield generator, was a hastily-assembled clean area.
 Nothing else stood.
 Precious little was even *there,* reduced to residue rather than rubble.
 A clear line where the devastation gave way to clean concrete marked the edge of the inner shield dome, the one protecting HQ and the jump arrays.

 Marrek didn’t slow down until they reached the tent, and it was only then he unceremoniously dumped her off and clutched at his chest, desperate for breath.

-"Fuckin’...Humans... yer all... fuckin’...heavier…’n’you... look…" A human from the US Army was on them immediately, clad in full protective gear and armed with a menacing spray nozzle.
-"Heavier’n…my…runnin’ vest…"
+"Fuckin’...Humans... yer all... fuckin’...heavier...’n’you... look..."
+A human from the US Army was on them immediately, clad in full protective gear and armed with a menacing spray nozzle.
+"Heavier’n... my... runnin’ vest..."

 Ordinarily, Gabby might have taken offense at being called heavy.
 Right now, she had more important things on her mind.
 "Are you okay?" she asked, as they were briskly doused.